isc-projects/kea/doc/sphinx/arm/hooks.rst

 Note that some libraries are available under different licenses.

-Please also note that some libraries may require additional dependencies and/or compilation switches to be enabled, e.g. the RADIUS library requires the FreeRadius-client library to be present.
-If the ``--with-freeradius`` option is not specified, the RADIUS library is not built.
+Please also note that some libraries may require additional dependencies and/or compilation switches to be enabled.

 Installing Hook Packages
 ========================